 A brain injury can occur from a number of common mishaps even car accidents some of which are the result of negligence or are the fault of others and some of which are common household accidents.
 These causes include:

 - Physical violence including abuse and assaults; and

-- Sports related concussions.
+- Sports-related concussions.

-Traumatic Brain Injury Risk Factors
+What are Traumatic Brain Injury Risk Factors?

-Areas Affected by Traumatic Brain Injuries
+What Areas Affected by Traumatic Brain Injuries?